con-f-use/xontrib-histcpy/README.md

  * `cpyclip`: Copy one of the last few URLs that a command wrote to stdout to clipboard (Alt+y keybinding)
  * `cpyclip`: Open one of the last few URLs that a command wrote to stdout in your browser (Alt+u keybinding)

+If there is only one command/url in history that histcpy could grab, it might omit displaying a menu entirely.

 Installation
 ============